 Measure the required height and width using a measurement tape.
 Place the stakes in a combination of two on each side of the hedge at an interval of one yard.
 Tie the string on the top of these stakes and secure it with duct tape.

 You can trim the garden hedges short or thin according to the preferences.
-However, if you need a privacy hedge or a boundary that can keep your property secure, then allow them to grow tall as well as thick and then maintain them using a telescopic hedge trimmer.
+However, if you need a privacy hedge or a boundary that can keep your property secure, then allow them to grow tall as well as thick and then maintain them using a extendable hedge trimmer.

 Shear The Hedge Horizontally